 - ❖ First-Ever Progeria Clinical Drug Trials and Treatment: PRF-Sponsored Clinical Drug Trials bring children from around the world for promising treatments that may help to improve disease, and may even extend the lives of children with Progeria.
-In 2012, history was made with the discovery that a farnesyltransferase inhibitor, or FTI, is the first-ever treatment for Progeria a remarkable step forward in the pursuit of a cure.
-PRF continues to explore other promising drugs, and is currently co-funding and coordinating the "Triple Drug Trial", testing FTIs with 2 other drugs with the hope that the combination will be even more effective. - ❖ International Progeria Registry maintains centralized information on children and families living with Progeria.
+In 2012, history was made with the discovery that a farnesyltransferase inhibitor, or FTI, is the first-ever treatment for Progeria, and more recent studies conclude FTIs extend estimated lifespan remarkable steps forward in the pursuit of a cure.
+PRF continues to explore other promising drugs, and is currently expanding the FTI trial so all children with Progeria can participate and have access to a drug that may give them longer, healthier lives. - ❖ International Progeria Registry maintains centralized information on children and families living with Progeria.
 This assures rapid distribution of any new information that may benefit the children.

-CONTACT US: (978) 535-2594 info@progeriaresearch.org www.progeriaresearch.org (Updated September 30, 2013)
+CONTACT US: (978) 535-2594 info@progeriaresearch.org www.progeriaresearch.org (Updated June 30, 2014)